alfskoyen/alfskoyen/README.md

 My experience spans statistical modeling from linear and non-linear techniques to deep learning architectures, with applications of Bayesian inference to derive posteriors across feature variables and latent constructs.

-This ReadMe will share my recent focus and interest on **data structurem design, feature engineering and importance analysis, outlier recognition, associational coefficient analysis, as well as predictive inference**.
+This ReadMe will share my recent focus and interest on **data structure design, feature engineering and importance analysis, outlier recognition, associational coefficient analysis, as well as predictive inference**.
 My recent projects have applied these methods to challenges in **visual learning** and **healthcare analytics**,

 ## 🛠️ Core Skills
 - **Languages and Packages:**